Xavierlm11/3D-Engine/docs/index.md

 ## Controls
 ### Editor Camera
-W/S -> To move front and backwards,
+- W/S -> To move front and backwards,
-A/D -> To move laterally
+- A/D -> To move laterally
-E/C -> To move up and down.
+- E/C -> To move up and down.
-Mouse wheel -> To zoom in or zoom out.
+- Mouse wheel -> To zoom in or zoom out.
-Right click -> To rotate the camera
+- Right click -> To rotate the camera
-Alt + left -> Click to rotate around the selecetd game object.
+- Alt + left -> Click to rotate around the selecetd game object.
-F -> Camera fouses on the selected GameObject in the hierarchy.
+- F -> Camera fouses on the selected GameObject in the hierarchy.

 ### Game Camera (Only if playing the game)
-W/S -> To move front and backwards,
+- W/S -> To move front and backwards,
-A/D -> To move laterally
+- A/D -> To move laterally
-E/C -> To move up and down.
+- E/C -> To move up and down.
-Mouse wheel -> To zoom in or zoom out.
+- Mouse wheel -> To zoom in or zoom out.
-Right click -> To rotate the camera
+- Right click -> To rotate the camera
-Alt + left -> Click to rotate around the selecetd game object.
+- Alt + left -> Click to rotate around the selecetd game object.
-F -> Camera fouses on the selected GameObject in the hierarchy.
+- F -> Camera fouses on the selected GameObject in the hierarchy.
-1 key -> Shoot balls
+- 1 key -> Shoot balls
-F2 -> Enable/Disable the colliders wireframe lines in the Game viewport
+- F2 -> Enable/Disable the colliders wireframe lines in the Game viewport

 ### Car (Only if playing the game)
 Keyboard Arrows:
--UP -> Moves Forward
+- UP -> Moves Forward
--Down -> Brakes
+- Down -> Brakes
--Right/Left -> Turns to the Left/Right
+- Right/Left -> Turns to the Left/Right

 ## Performance
 When initializing the engine, all the assets in the Assets folder will be serialized into custom format files ".chad".